 In most circumstances, a VPN won't be able to help you stream video.
 If you can stream video from a particular service without your VPN turned on, then you won't get any benefit from activating it.
-A quality VPN may be able to help you stream video when you cannot do so without the VPN active.
+A quality VPN may be able to help you stream video when you cannot do so without the VPN being active.
 This typically occurs when you are trying to stream video from a service that uses geoblocking technology.

 With geoblocking, a streaming video service uses your IP address to decide if you are located within the geographic region it supports.
-For example, if you are in the United States and want to stream something from the Mexican Netflix library, you may be blocked because you are not in the geographic region service by Netflix Mexico.
+For example, if you are in the United States and want to stream something from the Mexican Netflix library, you may be blocked because you are not in the geographic region serviced by Netflix Mexico.

-Some VPNs have the ability to get around geoblocking attempts by streaming video services like Netflix, so in this situation a VPN may be the only way you can stream the content you want.
+Some VPNs have the ability to get around geoblocking attempts by streaming video services like Netflix, so in this situation, a VPN may be the only way you can stream the content you want.

 Can you be tracked through a VPN?